CognitiveComputationLab/cogmods/syllogistic/WCS_Syllogistic_Model/README.md

 ## Statistics for the prediction-accuracy of the principle combinations

-The two statistics-csv-files contain some information on the potential prediction accuracy of the wcs model with regards to the principle combinations
+The two statistics-csv-files contain some information on the potential prediction accuracy of this model with regards to the principle combinations
 (one file for the training-set (Ragni2016) and one for the test-set (Veser2018)).

 The collected statistics comprise the following:

 - id: id of the subject
-- theoretical_best: the number of syllogisms that can be potentially predicted by the wcs-model for the according subject
+- theoretical_best: the number of responses to syllogistic problems that can be potentially predicted by the wcs-model for the according subject
-- max: the number of syllogisms that can be predicted by the best principle combination for the according sujbect (one fix combination).
+- max: the number of responses to syllogistic problems that can be predicted by the best principle combination for the according sujbect (one fix combination).
-- min: the number of syllogisms that can be predicted by the worst principle combination for the according subject
+- min: the number of responses to syllogistic problems that can be predicted by the worst principle combination for the according subject
 - span_max_min: max - min
 - span_best_max: theoretical_best - max